-The following Pre-Conference Sessions will be offered Sunday, November 4, 2018.
+The following Pre-Conference Sessions will be offered Sunday, November 4, 2018, from 3-6 pm.

 Presented by: Jennifer Ulie-Wells, Ph.D., Executive Director - Please Pass the Love